SHORT STORY CRASH COURSE

 In this six-week online workshop, we will address the particular demands and delights of the short story.
 We will cover elements of fiction writing such as characterization, scene, voice, tense, dialogue, point of view, and creating stakes.
 We will discuss published fiction from a craft perspective and complete writing exercises designed to tackle specific short story techniques.
 Starting in week three, students will have the opportunity to workshop one short story (up to twenty pages) in a respectful and serious environment that prioritizes community, craft, and commitment to the practice of being a writer.
 This class is open to experienced writers and enthusiastic, serious beginners.

 This class will take place online in real time using the Zoom platform.
-We will contact you with details.
+If you would like to join a waitlist for this class, please email us at email@example.com.

 11:00 am to 1:00 pm (Pacific)